Ousmane N'Doye: International career

-N'Doye was considered by coach Bruno Metsu to be part of Senegal's squad for the 2002 World Cup, but eventually he was not selected.
-He made his debut for the national team on 30 March 2003 under coach Guy Stéphan in a 0–0 against Gambia at the 2004 Africa Cup of Nations qualifiers, Stéphan also taking him to be part of the squad for the final tournament where he played in two group stage draws with Burkina Faso and Mali, the team reaching the quarter-finals where they were defeated by Tunisia without N'Doye playing.
-He played one game at the 2006 World Cup qualifiers, then he made six appearances with one goal scored in a 5–1 win over Burkina Faso at the successful 2008 Africa Cup of Nations qualifiers, being selected by coach Henryk Kasperczak to be part of the squad for the final tournament where he played in a 2–2 against Tunisia, the team being unable to get past the group stage.
-In the following years he played four games at the 2010 World Cup qualifiers, making his last appearance for the national team on 1 April 2009 in a friendly which ended 1–1 against Iran, having a total of 27 matches with one goal scored for the Lions of Teranga.
+N'Doye was considered by coach Bruno Metsu to be part of Senegal's squad for the 2002 World Cup, but he was eventually not selected.
+He made his debut for the national team on 30 March 2003 under coach Guy Stéphan in a 0–0 draw against Gambia in the 2004 Africa Cup of Nations qualifiers.
+Stéphan also included him in the final tournament squad, where he played in two group stage draws against Burkina Faso and Mali.
+The team reached the quarter-finals where they were defeated by Tunisia without N'Doye playing.
+He played only one game in the 2006 World Cup qualifiers, but then made six appearances with one goal scored in a 5–1 win over Burkina Faso during the successful 2008 Africa Cup of Nations qualifiers.
+N'Doye was selected by coach Henryk Kasperczak to participate in the final tournament, where he played in a 2–2 draw against Tunisia, as his side failed to progress from their group.
+Subsequently, he played four games in the 2010 World Cup qualifiers.
+He made his last appearance for the national team on 1 April 2009 in a 1–1 friendly draw against Iran, having a total of 27 matches with one goal for the Lions of Teranga.